rohitagarwal-gkmit/data-engineering-phase1-practice/milestone-1/docker/task-1/readme.md

 ### Method 1: Pandas (`df.to_sql()`)

-This method uses the Pandas library to treat the CSV as a DataFrame, which is then mapped and inserted into the database via SQLAlchemy.
+This method uses the Pandas library to treat the CSV as a DataFrame, which is then mapped and inserted into the database.

 ```python
 import pandas as pd